 As with any nutritional supplement, the risk of side effects is greater in those who have compromised immune systems or severe illnesses.
 That’s why it’s important to talk with your doctor before adding any supplement to your daily regimen.

 Do you have a physician you trust?
-To find a physician in your community, visit chimemorialmedicalgroup.org.
+Find a physician in your community.
 Practices are accepting new patients, and same day and virtual care visits are available.